Medication Intelligence Without Doubt or Disruption

 4. Data Security

-We implement industry-standard security measures to protect your information against unauthorised access, alteration, disclosure, or destruction.
+We implement industry-standard security measures to protect your information against unauthorized access, alteration, disclosure, or destruction.
 Data transmitted through our platform is encrypted in transit and at rest.

 5. Cookies

-Our website uses cookies to improve user experience and analyse site traffic.
+Our website uses cookies to improve user experience and analyze site traffic.
 You may adjust your browser settings to refuse cookies, though some functionality may be affected as a result.

 6. Your Rights